AI for HR

 01

 The AI employee reads each CV, checks skills and experience against role requirements and previous hires, and drafts screening notes with a fit assessment.
-Recruiter reviews in two minutes, approves the feedback, or rewrites before sending.

 02

 Status update requests, rejection emails, next-stage invitations, and offer confirmations are drafted with candidate name and role context.
-Recruiter reviews tone and compliance before sending; no form-letter coldness.

 03

-Interview scheduling automation
+Interview scheduling queue

 The AI finds calendar overlap between candidate and interviewers, proposes times, and sends scheduling emails.
-Follow-ups are handled if the candidate misses the first request.
-Recruiter reviews confirmations before locking calendars.

 04

-Onboarding task tracking and chase
+Onboarding document chase

 After offer acceptance, the employee tracks required documents, sends reminder emails for missing paperwork, and flags blockers.
-New hires stay on track; HR does not have to manually chase every submission.

 Human control